acarlyle/acarlyle.github.io/_posts/2017-04-28-experimental-learning.md

 > What problems or struggles did you encounter in this experience, if any?
 If so, how did you solve them?

 I had some huge problems with half of my team not contributing to the project.
-There isn't much you can do in the situation; it's an issue with group projects in college.
+There isn't much you can do in the situation, honestly.
 However, my other team member and I started to delegate some tasks for the non-contributing members near the end of the project cycle so that the two of us wouldn't have to do everything.
-It seemed like the only thing we could have done here was assign smaller, less-important work in case it wouldn't get done.
+It seemed like the only thing we could have done here was assign smaller, less-important work.

 > In what areas would you most like to continue to strengthen your knowledge or skills?